 Pilates effectiveness and staying power is proven in the fact that many Physicians, Physical Therapist, Chiropractors and other body workers are sending patients to Comprehensively trained Pilates Instructors for post-rehab care.
 Franchises are opening around the world offering Pilates as an intense form of physical fitness training and professional sports teams are adding it to their roster to keep their athletes stronger and more flexible in addition to helping with their post-rehab return to the field.

 If you are interested in becoming a Pilates instructor make sure you understand the time, commitment and finances required.
-To become a comprehensively trained Pilates Instructor means a lot more of everything… unlike a group fitness instructor or Personal trainer who can receive their certificate in one weekend / week or online.
+To become a comprehensively trained Pilates Instructor means a lot more of everything… unlike a group fitness instructor or Personal trainer who can receive their certificate in one weekend or week or online.
 If you are interested in obtaining an education from a reputable Pilates program you must understand it may take a year of your time… you may feel like you are in a college semester… and it will financially cost more than a simple Personal training certificate.

 So now that you understand the basics of the industry, where do you start?